Types of Dentures

 A partial denture maintains the health of neighbouring teeth by preventing them from drifting.
 Without a partial denture to maintain the spacing, neighbouring teeth begin to shift making them more difficult to clean and more lucky to be lost.

-There are 3 types of partial dentures: Entry level, standard and precision.
+There are 2 types of partial dentures: Acrylic & Cast Partial.
 The main difference between the dentures are:

 - Acrylic vs. Cast Partial (Strength and longevity of denture )